 Scattered across a room, our eye will naturally look for these pops of colour.

 2. Play with shades

-You’ll notice in our list of hottest homewares that there are so many shades of coral available – from vibrant to muted, and those with dusty pink to clay undertones.
+You’ll notice in our list of hottest homewares that there are so many shades of purple available — from vibrant violet to muted lavender.

 3. Contrasting materials work best

-By that we mean soft textiles like any of those luxe cushions (that velvet one has our name on it!) or throw rugs, and hard materials like decor items made from glass or metal.
+By that we mean soft textiles like a cushion or throw rug.
+And hard materials like decor items made from glass or metal.

-Do you think ‘Living Coral’ might become your accent colour this Spring/Summer?
+Do you think ‘Very Peri’ might become your accent colour this spring/summer?
 We’d love to know if you spot any other fab products in this trending hue.